 Data science is the civil engineering of data.
 Its acolytes possess a practical knowledge of tools & materials, coupled with a theoretical understanding of what’s possible.

-A simpler description of what a data scientist does comes from Mike Loukides:
+A simpler and more condenses description of what a data scientist does comes from Mike Loukides:

 Data scientists are involved with gathering data, massaging it into a tractable form, making it tell its story, and presenting that story to others.